Marc-Haze/DAM_Project_Ionic_NodeJs_Sequelize/README.md

     backend/ $ npm install

 Its necesary a MYSQL service running, i used Xampp to deploy this service.

 ![XamppExample](https://user-images.githubusercontent.com/91074603/146048046-0a960e23-a257-4f1f-b3dc-543813d3e5e9.png)

-And so we need a DB called "db_astican" that can be get from [backend/database/db_astican.sql]easily create using sequelize commands.
-Configuration, Models and Migrations are already created so its only needed to use this commando inside backend folder to create the DB:
+And so we need a DB called "db_astican" that can be get from "backend/database/db_astican.sql" or easily create using sequelize commands.
+Configuration, Models and Migrations are already done so its only needed to use this commando inside backend folder to create the DB:

     backend/ $ sequelize db:migrate